Oak Mound Cemetery, Alto, Wisconsin

 Oak Mound Cemetery is located in section 14 of the town of Alto, adjacent to the Zion Congregational Church on County Highway EE, one mile north of the village of Alto.
 The deed for the cemetery property is dated July 19, 1858.

-Valley View Cemetery, Tripp Township, Wisconsin
+Valley View Cemetery, Iron River, Wisconsin

 Located north of Iron River.
 To reach Valley View Cemetery take County Highway A to Cheese Factory Road, turn right and proceed for approximately 1½ miles to Battle Axe Road.
 Turn left until you reach the High Lines.
 At the next road turn left and Cemetery Lane will be on the right.